alija-bhujel/Embedded_system_lab/README.md

 ## How to Run
 1.Requiremets
-a.GHDL
+a.GHDL/n
-b.GTK Wave
+b.GTK Wave/n
-c.VS code
+c.VS code/n
-# How to Start
+## How to Start
 1.Clone the repository
  git clone https://github.com/alija-bhujel/Embedded_system_lab.git
  cd Embedded_system_lab
  Steps to follow:
- Installing GHDL
+ Installing GHDL/n
- Installing GTKWave
+ Installing GTKWave/n
- Installing make tools
+ Installing make tools/n

- # After installation
+ ## After installation

  * go to specific file of which you want to observe the output in terminal for eg:
 $ cd gcd